 - Employment history (or volunteer work) – including responsibilities and achievements

 - Technical skills examples

 - Referees (excluding their contact details)

-Final thoughts on your resume in Australia:
+Final thoughts on your resume writing in Australia:

 To get a job in Australia, your resume is key.
 However, it isn’t the only way to get a job in Australia and there are many other important things like cover letters, LinkedIn profiles, the hidden job market and interview skills that can help you too.

 If you’re applying for jobs on SEEK, My Career and the other major online job sites, your resume in Australia will be screened by application tracking software or people – so it must stand out from the rest!